 Peng, Z., 2005.
 Numerical modelling of the aluminium extrusion process.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.

 Full text available as: